karimarttila/karimarttila.github.io/_posts/2020-10-29-clojure-power-tools-part-2.md

 ![debug-repl](/img/2020-10-29-clojure-power-tools-part-2_img_3.png)

 I have added `_ (break!
 "Yihaa!")` breakpoint in one of the tests.
 Then I run the test and the world stops at the breakpoint (`Hijacking repl for breakpoint: Yihaa!` output in the REPL output window).
-Then I have moved cursor in various let-bindings: `json-web-token`, `params` and `get-ret` and evaluated the forms: you can see the evaluated values in the REPL output window on the right.
+Then I have moved the cursor in various let-bindings: `json-web-token`, `params` and `get-ret` and evaluated the forms: you can see the evaluated values in the REPL output window on the right.
 If I try to evaluate `status` I get an error "Unable to resolve symbol: status in this context" - of course, because it's outside the context.

 ### Conclusions